 Emergency care teams have noticed a worrying trend of people avoiding or delaying seeking medical treatment, which can have life or death implications.
-A recent poll from the American College of Emergency Physicians (ACEP) found that nearly a third of people have delayed getting care out of concern around COVID-19, and new data from the Centers for Disease Control and Prevention (CDC) show ER visits from stroke and heart attack patients is down at least 20 percent nationwide since the onset of the pandemic.
+A recent poll from the American College of Emergency Physicians (ACEP) found that nearly a third of people have delayed getting care out of concern around COVID-19, and new data from the Centers for Disease Control and Prevention (CDC) show ER visits from stroke and heart attack patients are down at least 20 percent nationwide since the onset of the pandemic.

 Despite the uncertainty, you can count on emergency physicians and nurses to be ready and able to care for you anytime.
 Whether you are concerned you have COVID-19 or are having another medical emergency, it is critical to know when to go to the emergency department.